-I am going to share about how banks like to see your mortgage down payment and what they will or will not accept.
-It sounds simple; show them your bank statements and everything is good to go.
-Not so much.
+Banks are very specific on what they want to see for a mortgage down payment, depending on how the payment was obtained.
+In this post I am going to share how banks like to see your mortgage down payment, and what they will or will not accept.
+It sounds simple, show them your bank statements and everything is good to go, but it’s a bit more complex.

-The banks are very specific on what they want to see depending on how you have obtained your down payment.
-The standard way they like to see your down payment is the most recent 90 days bank statements from whichever accounts the down payment is coming from.
-They like the statements to be able to be connected so it is best for at least one of them to have your name, account number and dates on it and if there are different accounts make sure they can connect through a summary page.
+The standard way banks like to see your down payment is the most recent 90 days bank statements from whichever accounts the down payment is coming from.
+They like the statements to be able to be connected, so it is best for at least one of them to have your name, account number and dates on it.
+If there are different accounts, make sure they can connect through a summary page.
 I will go over the main guidelines of how the bank likes to see your down payment based on different scenarios.

-All down payment from savings or chequing account:
+All down payment from savings or checking account:

-When coming from RSP’s, a bank will want to see a current balance and usually will accept the most recent quarterly statement before that to prove a 90 day history.
+- When coming from RRSP’s, a bank will want to see a current balance and usually will accept the most recent quarterly statement before that to prove a 90 day history.
 If you can get a 90 day history of deposits and balance they prefer that.

 Gifted Down Payment: